8go/matrix-commander/README.md

                         is no need to use this option.
 If you have chosen 'text', the output will be formatted with the intention to be consumed by humans, i.e. readable text.
-If you have chosen 'json-max', the output will be formatted as close to the data provided by the matrix-nio API.
-This output might have a lot more details and in most cases will be processed by other programs rather than read by humans.
-Option 'json' is similar to 'json-max' in format, but the amount is reduced to a sensible amount.
-In most cases it will be processed by other programs rather than read by humans. ----- The '--output' option is only partially implemented yet.
-Over time more and more functions will support this option.
+If you have chosen 'json', the output will be formatted as JSON.
+The content of the JSON object matches the data provided by the matrix-nio API.
+In some occassions the output is enhanced by having added a few data items for convenience.
+These convenient data items are added to the data from matrix-nio.
+In most cases the output will be processed by other programs rather than read by humans.
+Option 'json-max' is practically the same as '{OUTPUT_JSON}', but yet another additional field has been added.
+The data item 'transport_response' which gives information on how
+                        the data was obtained and transported is being added.
+                        In most cases the output will be processed by other programs rather than read by humans.
   --version             Print version information.
 After printing version
                         information program will continue to run.
 This is useful for having version number in the log files.

-You are running version 3.5.7 2022-10-07.
+You are running version 3.5.8 2022-10-07.
 Enjoy, star on Github and contribute by submitting a Pull Request.
 ```